serumdetect/serum-coding-task-1/README.md

 position $i$.
 The broadest peak is the peak that is the longest, i.e. that has the greatest distance of $b - a$ above.

+Note that a peak may include positions with zero coverage.
+For instance, in a region of the following coverage values, the broadest peak is of length 9.

+2
+**0
+0
+1
+2
+2
+3
+1
+0
+0**
+1

 Apply the following read and base filters when computing coverage.

 * Only count uniquely mapped, properly paired reads
 * Disregard secondary, supplementary, QC failed or duplicated reads
 * Only count nucleotides with quality >= 10
-* Deletions with respect to the reference genome should be disregarded
+* Deletions in reads with respect to the reference genome (i.e. bases in the reference but missing in a read) should not be counted towards coverage

 For example, if the input BED file has the following contents: